 This support has enabled many small businesses to be proactive and adaptable during the pandemic.
 45% of small businesses have made changes to their business model to do this.

-Lockdown restrictions have meant that many businesses have been forced to adopt working from home (WFH) or to expand flexible working practices where they already existed.
+Lockdown restrictions have meant that many businesses have been forced to adopt working from home (WFH).

 In taking these measures, small businesses have been able to maximise the benefits of digital technology and connectivity.